-There are three elements of a cover design for a book: the front cover, the spine and the back cover.
-They all play an equally important role in enticing the reader to choose the book.
-The three elements should flow together seamlessly with an overall balance in color and design.
+A complete book cover design has three elements: the front cover, the spine, and the back cover.
+All three play an equally important role in enticing the reader to choose the book.
+The complete book cover design should flow together seamlessly with an overall balance in color and design.
 The cover design should match the theme or genre of the book, and the style should match the author’s style of writing.
 Intrigue the reader and draw their interest with exciting and creative images in the cover design.

 The Front Cover

 The front cover of a book should peak the curiosity of the reader.
-What does the cover tell them?
-It needs to tell them more than just the title of the book and the author’s name.
-The cover should reach out and grab the reader and make them want to read your book.
-To do this the cover should be attractive, well designed, and most of all, give the reader a glimpse of what’s inside.
+It should tell the readers more than just the title of the book.
+A book’s front cover design should reach out and grab the reader and make them want to read the book.
+To do this, the cover should be attractive, well designed, and most of all, give the reader a glimpse of what’s inside.

-We offer cover designs using a variety of types of images including photography, graphic elements and custom illustrations.
-Depending on the type and subject of the book, the target audience and the images available, we will work with you to achieve a design that will appeal to readers and sell your book.
+Our cover designs use a variety of images including photography, graphic elements, and custom illustrations, depending on the target audience and subject of the book.
+We will work with you to achieve a design that will appeal to your target readers and sell your book.

 The Book Spine